 The Award was established by UN-Water and is organized by United Nations Office to Support the International Decade for Action "Water for Life" 2005-2015/UN-Water Decade Programme on Advocacy and Communication (UNW-DPAC) and the UN World Water Assessment Programme (WWAP).

-The purpose of the Award is to promote efforts to fulfill international commitments made on water and water-related issues by 2015 through recognition of outstanding best practices that can ensure the long-term sustainable management of water resources and contribute to the achievement of internationally agreed goals and targets as contained in the Millennium Development Goals (MDGs), Agenda 21 an the Johannesburg Plan of Implementation.
+The purpose of the Award is to promote efforts to fulfill international commitments made on water and related issues by 2015 through recognition of outstanding best practices that can ensure the long-term sustainable management of water resources and contribute to the achievement of internationally agreed goals and targets contained in the Millennium Development Goals (MDGs), Agenda 21 and the Johannesburg Plan of Implementation.

 Every year, special emphasis is being put on the theme selected for next World Water Day.
-In accordance with the theme selected for World Water Day 2014, the focus of the 2014 edition is on Water and Energy.
+In accordance with the theme selected for World Water Day 2015, the focus of the 2014 edition is on Water and Sustainable Development.

 The Prize is awarded annually.